 The Philadelphia Gift Show is conveniently located in the King of Prussia area – putting a wide range of entertainment, shopping, recreation and tourism resources within easy reach.
 From historical and cultural sites of Philadelphia, to the vast green space of Valley Forge National Park, to the unrivaled shopping options at the King of Prussia mall, the choices are limitless.
-Among the highlights:
+Visit the Valley Forge Convention & Visitors Bureau site for complete details on a range of area highlights, including:

 Dining & Shopping